 Another benefit of using Salesforce for your eCommerce is that, like we discussed before, no need to copy data on a daily basis.
 Everything will be created at one place and stored at one place.

 Also, less chances of data inconsistencies.
-Most of the inconsistencies in data occur when we move the data from one place to other.
-With that step eliminated we have eliminated the chances of having inconsistencies in the first place.
+Most of the problems in data occur when we move the data from one place to other.
+With that step eliminated we have removed the chances of having problems in the first place.

 When we use Visualforce and Apex, we get a much more simplifies version of the good old fashioned HTML and JS.
 CSS is still equally required.
 However, sending AJAX requests and working with data becomes way too easy when we are using VF and APEX as compared to HTML and JS.